 For those wanting to go immediately to the course ordering, note the ordering information directly below and course ordering options to the right.
 For those wanting to know more about the course, scroll on down to the course information section further below, which explains the course in detail, including providing a complete course syllabus.
 Yet even if you want to order the course now, please go through the complete course information section below for important details on the format of the course and how it is handled, as well as its syllabus so that you know all the topics that will be covered.

 ORDERING THE COURSE

-*** Note new ordering option for the course through on-line access for 495.00.
+Note ordering for the course through on-line access for $495.00.
 It will not include any printed material or reference books.
 You will receive a special code to access the course on-line shortly after signing up.

 On-line allows you easy course access that you can have from your own computer wherever you are.
 It also allows you immediate access to any course changes or updates.

 5 REFERENCE BOOKS RECOMMENDED, by David Frawley